 Prerequisite, Chemistry 3-4 unless the two courses are taken simultaneously.
-Omitted in 1924-1925.

 13-14.
-ORGANIC SYNTHESIS AND ANALYSIS.-All laboratory work, consisting of the preparation of typical organic compounds, qualitative testing for the ordinary elements and organic groups, and the quantitative determination of carbon, hydrogen, nitrogen, and the halogens.
+OBGANIC SYNTHESIS AND ANALYSIS.-All laboratory work, consisting of the preparation of typical organic compounds, qualitative testing for the ordinary elements and organic groups, and the quantitative determination of carbon, hydrogen, nitrogen, and the halogens.